AskBid/axo-strat-visualiser/readme.md

 ### brief use of replay functions:

+run `./initiateReplayStorage.sh` to clean up the folder and prepare empty files. (will delete all existing, move somewhere else if required)

 `fetchReplayData.sh` can be used with a cron job to gather data from AXO api every x time.

 when data is enough and ready run `node renderReplayStorageFactory.js` to tranfer the JSON to js files that can be read from the js inside `replay_page/`.